Grade Level Equivalent:

 Fables, Folk Tales and Myths

-Manners and Conduct, Kindness and Compassion, African, Sibling Rivalry
+Manners and Conduct, Kindness and Compassion, Just Rewards, African, Sibling Rivalry

 This Caldecott Medal-winning African tale evokes the Cinderella story, as well as the traditional theme of good triumphing over evil.